 Understanding Wood Moisture Content

-Equilibrium Moisture Content (EMC) occurs when the MC inside the wood reaches a balance with the relative humidity (RH) and temperature of the wood’s surrounding environment.
-This balance is crucial because wood continues to absorb and release moisture as the RH changes over time.
+The goal, then, is for the wood to reach Equilibrium Moisture Content (EMC), which occurs when the MC inside the wood reaches a balance with the relative humidity (RH) and temperature of the wood’s surrounding environment.
+You can see how this balance is crucial, since wood continues to absorb and release moisture as the RH changes over time.

-Wood strength and performance can be compromised by any MC imbalance, resulting in excess moisture.
-This is why lumber producers invest so much money in their kiln drying equipment and processes: to ensure quality control by drying the lumber to a specified target MC to ensure that the wood’s EMC is reached before shipping.
+Wood strength and performance, then, can be compromised by any MC imbalance.
+This is why lumber producers invest so much money in their kiln drying equipment and processes — to ensure quality control by drying the lumber to a specified target MC to ensure that the wood’s EMC is reached before shipping.

 Builders and homeowners need to pay the same respect to wood’s need to acclimate to its surroundings upon delivery to its permanent home.
-Such respect is too often neglected in the rush of a busy schedule.
+Unfortunately, such respect is too often neglected in the rush of a busy schedule.

-Moisture meters for wood provide installers and homeowners the opportunity to easily and accurately monitor the wood’s MC.
+Moisture meters specifically designed for wood can provide installers, woodworkers, contractors, inspectors, and homeowners the opportunity to easily and accurately monitor the wood’s MC.

-We have a variety of wood moisture meters for all levels of woodworkers and wood flooring experts.
-Orion® Moisture meters can be used to measure moisture content in all types of wood, including hardwoods, softwoods, and exotic tropical wood species.
+At Wagner Meters, we have a variety of wood moisture meters for all levels of woodworkers and wood flooring experts.
+Orion® Pinless Moisture meters provide an easy, user-friendly way to measure moisture content in all types of wood, including hardwoods, softwoods, and exotic tropical wood species.

 Woodworkers can utilize moisture meters to nurture those cherished wood projects to moisture equilibrium.